green-fox-academy/governance/README.md

 ### English
 Every document must have written in English, unless it needs to be in antoher language.

+### Project Management tool
+Use Trello to track all your projects and tasks.

 ## Circles
 ### Junior Education Circle - Tojas